ywamsendai/ywamsendai-wiki/docs/index.md

 ## We believe in transparency!

-As a way of allowing people into our community, we want to be as transparent as possible with how we function.
+As a way of inviting people into our community, we want to be as transparent as possible with how we function.
 We don't desire to be a closed off group doing our own thing.
 We also believe that transparency brings accountability.
 We want anyone to feel as if they can have input into what we are doing.
 In doing so, we believe that YWAM Sendai will be more effective at spreading the gospel in Japan!

 Our hope is that this wiki, and Riot.im, will help us in reaching this goal.